 I'm not a big fan of lathering hogs when bathing them, I don't use an actual shampoo.
 I've found that lathering the skin can wash away protective oils and leave the hog skin very dry.
 So I use a conditioner instead.

-Washing my hogs using conditioner has been pretty successful in limiting over dryness.
-I bathe by putting the conditioner in the water and then "waving" the conditioner over the hedgehog.
-If I've got a particularly dirty hog, I will use a soft bristle tooth brush to directly apply the conditioner to the skin while in the bath.
-The hog is then very thoroughly rinsed with fresh water.
+Washing my hogs using conditioner has been pretty successful in limiting bothersome dryness.
+I bathe by putting the conditioner in the water and then "waving" the conditioner water over the hedgehog.
+If I've got a particularly dirty hog, I will use my hands to help loosen soil.
+The hog is then very thoroughly rinsed with fresh water OR not rinsed if it's experiencing very dry skin.
+The amount of conditioner used in the water is so little that it nourishes skin but doesn't leave a heavy residue.

 In addition to a conditioner bath you can apply add a little vitamin e, flax,or olive oil to your hedgehog's food.
-Fish/salmon oil can even be used, but can result in more stinky poops.
-It is always better to hydrate the skin from the outside comparable to hydrating it from the outside.
+Fish/salmon oil can even be used.
+It is always better to hydrate the skin from the inside comparable to hydrating it from the outside.
 I say this because applying oils and moisturizer topically helps "seal in" moisture.
 Sounds good right?
 Well, when you seal in moisture you also seal in bacteria and fungus.
-The held in moisture doesn't allow the skin to breath as it normally would either.
+The trapped moisture doesn't allow the skin to breath as it normally would either.
 This combination can cause a sticky bacterial infection or even a fungal infection.

-Fungal infections can be very difficult to treat,.
-For these reasons I do not use oils or moisturisers on my hoggo's skin and cannot recommend it's frequent use to other.
+Fungal infections can be very difficult to treat.
+For these reasons I do not use oils or moisturizers on my hoggo's skin and cannot recommend it's use to others.

 Remember!
 Continue handling and bonding with your hedgehog during the quilling process.
-This is a critical point in development and you'll want o keep the bond growing!
+This is a critical point in development and you'll want to keep the bond growing!

 Will my Hedgehog need vaccinations or to be neutered/spayed?

-Hedgehogs do not need any vaccinations and do not need to be altered.
+Hedgehogs do not need any vaccinations and do not need to be altered, a.k.a. spayed or neutered.

 Hedgehogs do not go into heat, spray, or have menstrual periods, so neuter/spay are not generally needed.